Telecominfraproject/wlan-cloud-loadsim/README.md

 #### DOCKER_NAME
 This is the name of the docker image on dockerhub.
 You should not change this image unless you are an expert or have beene asked by one of us to do it.

-#### TIP_CONTROLLER_NAME
+#### TIP_CONTROLLER_HOST
 The tip FQDN.
 The FQDN is only used in the creation of the simulation.
 This name should resolve on your network.
 The docker image does not have or need to resolve this.

 #### TIP_CONTROLLER_IP
 The IPv4 of the TIP Controller.
 This is the IP the simulation nodes will try to reach.

+#### TIP_API_HOST
+The hostname of the TIP API Endpoint.
+This _could_ be the same as the TIP_CONTROLLER_HOST, depending on the deployment style you are using.

+#### TIP_API_IP
+The IPv4 of the TIP API Endpoint.

 #### TIP_AUTH
 The first version of this software was built for a pre-release of the TIP controller which used an older form of authentication.
-You should set this to "1" if you use the old software, or "2" if you use the latest version.
+You should set this to "1" if you use the community software, or "2" if you use the proprietary version.

 #### SIM_SCRIPT
 If you want to run an automated script, you should use this option and put the file name where this script is.
-On docker, your should put this file in your $PWD/script directory, in your `simulation.yaml` file, the name then becomes `/scripts/<name>`.
+On docker, your should put this file in your $PWD/script directory, in your `simulation.yaml` file, the name then becomes `/scripts/simulation.yaml`.
+If you dono want to run a script, you must remove the following from your docker line in the manager section: `-sim $SIM_SCRIPT`.

 ### What this script does...
 This script first removes all unneeded networks.
 It then creates the docker network that this simulation will be using.
 After this, the manager and node1 container will be stopped if they are running (from a aprevious run for example or an older version).
 The old containers are then removed.
 The log directory for each node is then created. `HOSTNAME` simply declares the hosts in the simulation.
 After which, the manager node and the simulation node are created.
 The script wil launch 2 containers: manager and node1.